Josef Klant: Nazi Party career

-In March 1925 Klant re-joined the Nazi Party (membership number 1,065) after the ban on it was lifted, and he founded the Nazi Local Group (Ortsgruppe) in Hamburg, Germany’s second largest city.
-On 27 March he was proclaimed the first Gauleiter of Gau Hamburg and confirmed in this post by Adolf Hitler on 15 July.
+In March 1925, Klant re-joined the Nazi Party (membership number 1,065) after the ban on it was lifted, and he founded the Nazi Ortsgruppe (local group) in Hamburg, Germany’s second largest city.
+On 27 March, he was proclaimed the first Gauleiter of Gau Hamburg and was confirmed in this post by Adolf Hitler on 15 July.
 He maintained his headquarters in the backrooms of his cigar shop.
 Klant's Gau was a member of the National Socialist Working Association, a short-lived group of north and northwest German Gaue, organized and led by Gregor Strasser, which unsuccessfully sought to amend the Party program.
-It was dissolved in 1926 following the Bamberg Conference.
+The association was dissolved in 1926 following the Bamberg Conference.

 Klant was considered to be in the moderate wing of the Party and opposed the use of force as a tactic against political opponents.
-He did not succeed in asserting himself against the Sturmabteilung (SA) in Hamburg.
-Constant quarrels between the SA and the Gau political leadership were the result.
-In addition, the Party membership remained largely lower middle class and failed to attract sizeable numbers of workers.
+He did not succeed in asserting himself against the more militant local Sturmabteilung (SA), the Nazi paramilitary group.
+Constant quarrels between the Hamburg SA and the Gau political leadership were the result.
+In addition, the Party membership remained largely lower middle class and failed to attract sizeable numbers of the working class.
 The membership stagnated and the leadership was factionalized.
 Klant was increasingly unable to control his subordinates.

-In October 1926 Klant offered to resign, hoping that this would be refused thereby strengthening his position in the leadership.
-Instead, the Party headquarters in Munich sent Strasser, now the national Propaganda Leader, to Hamburg to supervise a total restructuring.
+In October 1926, Klant offered to resign, hoping that this would be refused thereby strengthening his position in the leadership.
+Instead, the Party headquarters in Munich sent Strasser, now the national propaganda leader, to Hamburg to supervise a total restructuring.
 On 4 November 1926, Strasser removed Klant as Gauleiter.
-In addition, Hamburg lost its status as a Gau and was renamed the "Independent Ortsgruppe (Local Group) Hamburg."
-Strasser oversaw the election of Albert Krebs with the title of Chairman (in effect, Ortsgruppenleiter) of the new organization.
-Klant protested his removal by appealing to his fellow Gauleiters, but relinquished his challenge when it became clear that Strasser had the full support of Hitler.
-Klant took no additional active part in party affairs, and died on 7 September 1927 after suffering a stroke.
-At his funeral in Ohlsdorf Cemetery, Albert Krebs spoke on behalf of the Party.
+In addition, Hamburg lost its status as a Gau and was renamed the "Independent Ortsgruppe Hamburg".
+Strasser oversaw the election of Albert Krebs with the title of chairman (in effect, Ortsgruppenleiter) of the new organization.
+Klant protested his removal by appealing to his fellow Gauleiter, but relinquished his challenge when it became clear that Strasser had the full support of Hitler.
+Klant took no additional active part in Party affairs, and died on 7 September 1927 after suffering a stroke.
+At his funeral in Ohlsdorf Cemetery, Krebs spoke on behalf of the Party.